-Guide to car insurance for drivers with a criminal conviction
+Compare car insurance for convicted drivers

 - Insurance options if you have a conviction are likely to be more limited and expensive

 If you've ever been convicted of a crime, you might know how difficult it is to get car insurance.

 More than 11 million people in the UK have a criminal conviction, according to Unlock, the charity for people with convictions.
 Vehicular offences are among the most commonly reported crimes.

 In the past, obtaining insurance has been extremely difficult for those with criminal convictions.
 Fortunately, thanks to changes in the law, it isn't quite so much of a problem these days.